-Explanatory Note The Explanatory Note means the document prepared in accordance with clause 205 of the Regulation.
+Explanatory Note The Explanatory Note means the document prepared

 GST Has the same meaning as in the GST Law.

 GST Law Has the meaning given to that term in A New Tax

 System (Goods and Services Tax) Act 1999 (Cth) and any other Act or regulation relating to the imposition or administration of the GST.